-- 174 Software can generate a human-readable report from XBRL files.
-For example, the software used to tag IFRS financial statements may generate a report in PDF, Excel or Word format for a preparer to review. - 175 A preparer may prefer this human-readable report to display a negative value for a disclosure even when this value must be expressed as positive in XBRL files.
+- Software can generate a human-readable report from XBRL files.
+For example, the software used to tag IFRS financial statements may generate a report in PDF, Excel or Word for a preparer to review. - A preparer may prefer this human-readable report to display a negative value for a disclosure even when this value must be expressed as positive in XBRL files.
 Consider the following example:

-XBRL file (using standard labels s): Human-readable report (using negat ed labels): Profit (loss) before tax 1,000 Profit (loss) before tax 1,000 Tax expense (income) 200 Tax income (expense) (200) Profit (loss) from Profit (loss) from continuing continuing operations 800 operations 800
+XBRL file (using standard labels) Human-readable report (using negation ted labels) Profit (loss) before tax 1,000 Profit (loss) before tax 1,000 Tax expense (income) 200 Tax income (expense) (200) Profit (loss) from Profit (loss) from continuing continuing operations 800 operations 800

-Figure 21-Extract from a financial report
+Figure 22-Extract from a financial report

-- 176 As explained in paragraphs 160-173, the sign of each reported fact within an XBRL filing is driven by the balance attribute and standard labels of the related IFRS Taxonomy element.
+- As explained in paragraphs 174 to 187, the sign of each reported fact within an XBRL filing is driven by the balance attribute and standard labels of the related IFRS Taxonomy element.
 For example, the element with the standard label 'Tax expense (income)' has a debit balance attribute.
-This is consistent with the structure of the label, which suggests that tax expense should be conveyed with a positive value in the XBRL file and tax income (in brackets) should be reported as a negative value (see the XBRL file in figure 21). - 177 However, a preparer might prefer to display the value of the tax expense as a negative value (see the human-readable report in figure 21).
-In this situation, the preparer could use a negating label 'Tax income (expense)' within the human-readable report to show that tax income is now presented as a positive value and tax expense (in brackets) is presented as a negative value. - 178 The IFRS Taxonomy includes negated labels.
-The IFRS Taxonomy Illustrated is a human-readable document generated from the XBRL IFRS Taxonomy Files and displays negated labels instead of standard labels.
-Negated labels in the IFRS Taxonomy Illustrated are expressed with '(X)', as shown in figure 19.
-Software that a preparer uses to tag its financial statements may also display negated labels.
+This is consistent with the structure of the label, which suggests that tax expense should be conveyed with a positive value in the XBRL file and tax income (in brackets) should be reported as a negative value (see the XBRL file in figure 22). - However, a preparer might prefer to display the value of the tax expense as a negative value (see the human-readable report in figure 22).
+In this situation, the preparer could use a negating label 'Tax income (expense)' within the human-readable report to show that tax income is now presented as a positive value and tax expense (in brackets) is presented as a negative value. - The IFRS Taxonomy includes negated labels.
+The IFRS Taxonomy Illustrated is a human-readable document generated from the IFRS Taxonomy files and displays negated labels instead of standard labels.
+Negated labels in the IFRS Taxonomy Illustrated are expressed with '(X)', as shown in figure 20.
+The software that a preparer uses to tag its financial statements may also display negated labels.
 Preparers should use balance attributes (where available) and standard labels, and not negated labels, to understand how values must be conveyed within XBRL filings.